 - the structures located forward of the collision bulkhead, i.e.: - the fore peak structures - the stem - the reinforcements of the bow flare area, according to [4.1] - the reinforcements of the flat bottom forward area, according to [5.1].
-1.2 Net thicknesses 1.2.1 As specified in Ch 3, Sec 2, all thicknesses referred to in this Section are net, i.e. they do not include any corrosion addition.
+1.1.2 Fore part structures which form the boundary of spaces not intended to carry liquids, and which do not belong to the outer shell, are to be subjected to lateral pressure in flooding conditions.
+Their scantlings are to be determined according to the relevant criteria in Ch.6.
+RCN 1 to July 2010 version (effective from 1July 2012) 1.2 Net thicknesses 1.2.1 As specified in Ch 3, Sec 2, all thicknesses referred to in this Section are net, i.e. they do not include any corrosion addition.
 The gross thicknesses are to be obtained as specified in Ch 3, Sec 2, [3].
 2. Arrangement 2.1 Structural arrangement principles 2.1.1 General Scantlings of the shell envelope, upper deck and inner bottom, if any, are to be tapered towards the forward end.
 Special consideration is to be paid to the structural continuity of major longitudinal members in order to avoid abrupt changes in section.
 Structures within the fore peak, such as platforms, decks, horizontal ring frames or side stringers are to be scarphed into the structure aft into the cargo hold.
 Where inner hull structures terminate at the collision bulkhead, the structural continuity is to be ensured forward of the collision bulkhead by adequate structure with tapering brackets.
 Longitudinal stiffeners of deck, bottom and side shell are to be extended as far forward as practicable.
 All shell frames and tank boundary stiffeners are to be continuous, or are to be bracketed tat their ends.
 Where the brackets are provided to ensure the structural continuity from the forward end to 0.15L behind fore perpendicular, flanged brackets have to be used.
 2.1.2 Structures in tanks Where peaks are used as tanks, stringer plates are to be flanged or face bars are to be fitted at their inner edges.
 Stringers are to be effectively fitted to the collision bulkhead so that the forces can be properly transmitted.
 2.2 Tripping brackets 2.2.1 For peaks or other tanks forward of the collision bulkhead transversely framed, tripping brackets vertically spaced not more than 2.6 m are to be fitted, according to Fig 1, between primary supporting members, decks and/or platforms.
 The as-built thickness of the tripping brackets is to be not less than the as-built thickness of the side frame webs to which they are connected.
-Page 4 July 2010
+Page 4 July 2012